AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-37/acsd-52613-cache-and-indexes-are-refreshed-with-no-updates.md

 <u>Actual results</u>:

-The `var/log/debug.log` contains entry related to the cache clear.
+The `var/log/debug.log` contains the entry related to the cache clear.

 ## Apply the patch